Betelgeuse: Occultations

+The 14th magnitude asteroid 319 Leona was predicted to occult on 12 December 2023, 01:12 UTC.
+Totality was at first uncertain, and the occulation was projected to only last approximately twelve seconds (visible on a narrow path on Earth's surface, the exact width and location of which was initially uncertain due to lack of precise knowledge of the size and path of the asteroid).
+Projections were later refined as more data were analyzed for a totality ("ring of fire") of approximately five seconds and a 60 km wide path stretching from Tajikistan, Armenia, Turkey, Greece, Italy, Spain, the Atlantic Ocean, Miami, Florida and the Florida Keys to parts of Mexico.
+(The serendiptous event would also afford detailed observations of 319 Leona itself.)
+Among other programmes 80 amateur astronomers in Europe alone have been coordinated by astrophysicist Miguel Montargès, et al. of the Paris Observatory for the event.

 Physical characteristics

 Betelgeuse is a very large, luminous but cool star classified as an M1-2 Ia-ab red supergiant.
 The letter "M" in this designation means that it is a red star belonging to the M spectral class and therefore has a relatively low photospheric temperature; the "Ia-ab" suffix luminosity class indicates that it is an intermediate-luminosity supergiant, with properties partway between a normal supergiant and a luminous supergiant.
 Since 1943, the spectrum of Betelgeuse has served as one of the stable anchor points by which other stars are classified.